imsdu/hands-on-kafka/hands-on-java/README.md

 ## Querying local window stores -  Saleh

 ## Exposing the REST endpoints of your application - Cecilia
+- Exposing  data from Stateful exercices
-- Exposing top 10 contributors with their informations (Confluent API)
+- Exposing top 10 contributors  (Confluent API)
-- Exposing top 10 contributors with their informations (Personnal REST API)
+- Use you favorite RPC/REST library/framework to expose !